conan-io/conan-center-index/docs/adding_packages/packaging_policy.md

 ### Recommended Names

-It's often needed to add options to toggle specific library features on/off.
+Adding options is often needed to toggle specific library features on/off.
 Regardless of the default, there is a strong preference for using positive naming for options.
-In order to avoid the fragmentation, we recommend to use the following naming conventions for such options:
+In order to avoid the fragmentation, we recommend using the following naming conventions for such options:

 - enable_<feature> / disable_<feature>
 - with_<dependency> / without_<dependency>
 - use_<feature>

-the actual recipe code then may look like:
+The actual recipe code then may look like:

 ```py
     options = {"enable_locales": [True, False]} # Changes which files are compiled in to the library